iainctduncan/scheme-for-pd/README.md

 Linguistically, it is mostly R4RS with some later extensions, along with some features from Common Lisp, and is similar in many ways to Guile, Clojure, and Janet.

-## June 12, 2021 Status
-* s4pd 0.1 is ready for testers who are able to build from source
-* Packaging is in progress, right now **you must have the s4pd/scm directory on your Pd file path or various things won't work**.
-  You should see error messages in the console when you instantiate s4pd if this is not done.
-* Master branch should always build, and s4pd-help.pd should work
-* No features of s4pd except endless loops should make it crash, let me know please if it does
-* Compiler issues buckets of warnings that I need to clean up (later)
+## Installation
+* s4pd is available as source you can build, and as a beta release download for OSX only (windows to come)
+* If you install the release package, you should expand the tarball contents in your Pd/externals directory
+* If you build from source, you must ensure the scm files are on a path that Pd searches.
+You can add the scm directory to your Pd path preferences, or copy the scm files to a folder in externals along with the s4pd external object (so that they are in the same directory)
+* If s4pd can't find the scm files, you will get warnings about this in the console.
+Just fix this as above and you should be good.

-## Building & Testing
+## Building from Source
 * Builds on my machine (OSX) using pd-lib-builder and Make
 * Please let me know if you build successfully on Windows or Linux and I will update this section.
-* Scheme sources in scm dir, which must be on the Pd file path.
+* Scheme sources in scm dir: this dir must be on the Pd file path.
 * s4pd-help.pd is in the patchers dir, must be on file path I think
+* If there is a windows dev who can help with windows releases, please get in touch

 ## Documentation
 * Docs for s4pd do not yet exist, but the help file shows all features